This guide is continuously updated with the most recent developments, so check back often!

 Avatar Overview with a Little History

-On September 20, 2011, Disney officially announced a long-term creative partnership with Canadian film director, producer and screenwriter, deep-sea explorer, and visionary, James Cameron, and Fox Filmed Entertainment to bring the fantasy world of AVATAR to life at Walt Disney World Resort.
+On September 20, 2011, Disney announced a long-term creative partnership with Canadian film director, producer and screenwriter, deep-sea explorer, and visionary, James Cameron, and Fox Filmed Entertainment to bring the fantasy world of AVATAR to life at Walt Disney World Resort.
 The new land, to be built at Disney’s Animal Kingdom park, will take guests to Pandora, the distant moon where tall, blue-skinned, humanoids live in harmony with nature.
-While no specific attractions were revealed for the new land during Disney’s official announcement, Disney did say to expect “multiple attractions, entertainment, merchandise locations, restaurants and other immersive elements.”
+While no specific attractions were revealed for the new land during Disney’s official announcement, Disney said to expect “multiple attractions, entertainment, merchandise locations, restaurants and other immersive elements.”

 James and his producing partner Jon Landau and their team at Lightstorm Entertainment will work side-by-side with Walt Disney Imagineers to create the AVATAR-themed land.
-Construction began in early 2014 and is expected to be completed sometime 2016 or later.
-The project cost is speculated to be in the vicinity of $400 to $500 million.

 What we knew the first year-and-a-half after the official announcement was actually very little since Disney has been pretty much silent about the AVATAR project during that time.
 This has lead to numerous rumors that things were not going well with the planned expansion.
 Disney fan sites speculated that the project might be headed for an early death, especially in light of rumors that an East Coast version of California Adventure’s Cars Land could be coming to Disney’s Hollywood Studios.
 The speculation intensified in October 2012, when Disney spent more than $4 billion to acquire Lucasfilm and the rights to the “Star Wars” franchise – a land many Disney fans would love to see built at a Disney World park.
 You can read a few of the articles that casted doubt on the project below.